PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Validate both policies, malformed result length, net pruning, structure, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Late layout cluster mutation summary implementation checkpoint

+The pure
+`summarize_late_layout_mean_spp_gather_constant_cast_mutations()` helper now
+validates the expected five- or six-result tuple, emits four fixed layout mutation keys, drops `iterations`, merges every required-pass dictionary, and adds a clamped `pruned_unused_tensors` count.

+The production call site records the cluster's starting tensor count, captures the raw result tuple, and derives `_late_layout_cluster_stats` from net tensor reduction.
+The underscore is intentional: this evidence is staged but not yet used by the broad phase barrier.
+Expand/Squeeze and the unconditional static reconciliation remain exactly where they were.

+Focused summary, malformed-length, pruning, return, boundary, and architecture coverage is `19 passed in 2.28s`.
+The sequential late-cluster, child constant-fold/cast, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `379 passed in 26.27s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, propagate mutation/prune evidence from another small cluster in the same terminal interval.
+Do not use `_late_layout_cluster_stats` to guard the phase reconciliation until every preceding owner since the prior mandatory shape barrier is accounted for.
+Commit and push only; do not create or update a pull request.